Asunt70/distractions-blocker/README.md

 ## Contributing

 Right now, this only works with **Chrome**, or any Chromium-based browser.
 I haven’t published it to the Chrome Web Store yet because...
-I had to play some League.
+I had to pay money lol. but if u wanna to contribute with that reach me out on discord: asunt_

 So I’m sharing it here instead.
 If you want to contribute, here’s what you can do: